OWASP/www-project-cornucopia/index.md

 8. Remember, points make prizes!

 ## The Card Decks
+Both current decks have six suits and there are also two Joker cards.
+Each suit contains 13 cards (Ace, 2-10, Jack, Queen and King).

 ### Website App Edition (previously called Ecommerce Website Edition)

-Instead of EoP’s STRIDE suits, Cornucopia suits for the Website App Edition were selected based on the structure of the OWASP Secure Coding Practices - Quick Reference Guide (SCP), but with additional consideration of sections in the [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/), the [OWASP Web Security Testing Guide](https://owasp.org/www-project-web-security-testing-guide) and David Rook's [Principles of Secure Development](https://owasp.org/www-pdf-archive//OWASP-SecureDevPrinciples-David-Rook.pdf).
+Instead of EoP’s STRIDE suits, Cornucopia suits for the Website App Edition were selected based on the structure of the OWASP Secure Coding Practices - Quick Reference Guide (SCP).
+The content was mainly drawn from the SCP but with additional consideration of sections in the [OWASP Application Security Verification Standard](https://owasp.org/www-project-application-security-verification-standard/), the [OWASP Web Security Testing Guide](https://owasp.org/www-project-web-security-testing-guide) and David Rook's [Principles of Secure Development](https://owasp.org/www-pdf-archive//OWASP-SecureDevPrinciples-David-Rook.pdf).
 These provided five suits, and a sixth called “Cornucopia” was created for everything else:

 * Data validation and encoding
 * Authentication